ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/amlogic_model_database.md

 The list of devices supported by Amlogic TV Boxes, the configuration file in the `Armbian` system is [/etc/amlogic_model_database.conf](../common-files/rootfs/etc/amlogic_model_database.conf), and the configuration file in the `OpenWrt` system is [/etc/model_database.txt](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/amlogic-s9xxx/common-files/rootfs/etc/model_database.txt).

+All kernels except `5.4.y` and `5.15.y` must use `UBOOT_OVERLOAD`.
+Copy it as `u-boot.ext` when using it in `USB`, and copy it as `u-boot.emmc` when using it in `eMMC`.
+This copy operation will be done automatically by scripts such as install/update.
+There is no need to add in the 5.4.y and 5.15.y kernels, but you can try to manually copy and add when you encounter problems such as incomplete memory recognition.

 ## The list of devices supported by Amlogic TV Boxes

 <table cellpadding="0" cellspacing="0">